 Deputies: Man calls 911 to report stolen marijuana, winds up getting arrested instead

-DEKALB COUNTY, Al. — A 21-year-old man is accused of calling 911 after his marijuana had allegedly been stolen while at a gas station.
+DEKALB COUNTY, Al. (WJW) — A 21-year-old man is accused of calling 911 after his marijuana had allegedly been stolen while at a gas station.

 According to the Dekalb County Sheriff’s Office, dispatchers received the bizarre call last week.